 Therefore, the agent must train and guide all its staff towards a culture of health and hygiene, transmitting confidence in the service and transparency in all the processes carried out, reflecting a clear image-oriented towards sanitation and concern for the welfare, health, and safety of tourists.
 This criterion will be crucial for the client to want to buy a service in your company or choosing another Travel agent to satisfy that need.

 6. The more significant the demand, the greater the workload

 It presents a challenge for the travel agent, as he/she will have to be discerning and selective towards customers, assessing which customer is most likely to have brand loyalty to start working with them.
-The decision is made when qualification questions or criteria describing the compatibility of the customer and the company.
-Brand loyalty is essential to building a customer base suitable for agent growth.
+The decision comes when qualification questions or criteria describing the compatibility of the customer and the company.
+Brand loyalty is important to building a customer base suitable for agent growth.